Silvia Hildegard Haneklaus: Scientific career

 From 1990 to 1991 Haneklaus was principal investigator of a technology-transfer project for Precision agriculture (PA) at the Institute of Plant Nutrition and Soil Science at CAU in Kiel.
-1991-1992 she worked as freelancer in PA for the Danish Agricultural Advisory Service, and on Remote sensing at the ‘Institute for Agricultural And Agroecological Innovations and Technologies” (ILLIT) Ltd. in Kiel.
+1991–1992 she worked as freelancer in PA for the Danish Agricultural Advisory Service, and on Remote sensing at the ‘Institute for Agricultural And Agroecological Innovations and Technologies” (ILLIT) Ltd. in Kiel.
 1992 Haneklaus became a senior scientist at the Institute of Plant Nutrition and Soil Science Bundesforschungsanstalt für Landwirtschaft in Braunschweig (FAL) where she implemented with Ewald Schnug international recognized competence centres for research on sulphur nutrition of crop plants and Precision agriculture.
-Fom 1997-1998 she was member of a governmental working group drafting government regulations to prevent radiation exposition of the public after nuclear accidents.
+From 1997 to 1998 she was member of a governmental working group drafting government regulations to prevent radiation exposition of the public after nuclear accidents.

 In 2002 Haneklaus was appointed Director & Professor at the Federal Agricultural Research Institute (FAL), since 2008 Julius Kühn-Institut (JKI) in Braunschweig.
 Since 2010 she is acting as Secretary General for the International Scientific Centre of Fertilizers (CIEC) in Shenyang, China which was founded in 1933 in Rome.
 End of October 2022 she retired regularly at JKI.